turingschool/backend-curriculum-site/module1/lessons/git_and_github.md

 1. Make changes
 1. `git status` - we should see the files we changed as unstaged.
 1. `git add <name of file we changed>` - stage those changes for commit.
 We need to do this for each file we changed.
+1. `git status` -  we should see the files we changed as staged for commit.
 1. `git commit -m "short message about the changes we made"` - commit the changes.

 ## Github